Should HR Managers Rehire Former Employees?

 On the con side, returning workers may feel entitled to more benefits than when they left.
 If they left a while ago, they may be unable to adapt to changes in the company.
 They may be hired simply because they have worked there before; that means a more qualified candidate might be overlooked.
 And they might hold grudges against colleagues with whom they did not get along during their initial tenure.

 If you are entering the human resource field, or looking to advance your career, you are likely to face a wide array of human resource management issues.
 A master’s in human resource management can help you obtain the strategic, organizational, management, and analytical skills that will enable you to aid companies in meeting their HR goals.
 One way to earn an advanced HR degree is through an online program such as the one offered by Walden, an accredited university.
-Its MS in Human Resource Management program can provide you with the tools to create employee recruitment, training, and development initiatives.
+Walden’s MS in Human Resource Management program aligns with the nine competencies required by the Society for Human Resource Management (SHRM) to qualify for professional certification.
+It is designed to provide you with the tools to create employee recruitment, training, and development initiatives.
 The program also teaches techniques to improve existing employee compensation and retention efforts.

 In short, a master’s in human resource management can prepare you for the challenges of an HR career and help you decide whether to rehire that well-liked manager who left only a few short years ago.

 Walden University is an accredited institution offering an MS in Human Resource Management degree program online.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.